System requirements and other deployment considerations for indexer clusters

 - The master node can run at most three minor version levels later than the peer nodes.
 For example, an 8.0 master node can run against 7.3, 7.2, and 7.1 peer nodes, but not 7.0 peer nodes.

 - All nodes must run version 7.0 or later.

 All peer nodes must run the same version of Splunk Enterprise, down to the maintenance level.
 You must update all peer nodes to a new release at the same time.
 You cannot, for example, run an indexer cluster with some peer nodes at 8.0.2 and others at 8.0.1.

 Compatibility between peer nodes and search heads

-Starting with 6.3, the peer nodes and search heads can run different versions from each other.
+The peer nodes and search heads can run different versions from each other.
 The search heads must run the same or a later version from the peer nodes.

 Search head clusters participating in an indexer cluster have the same compatibility requirements as individual search heads.
 For information on other search head cluster version requirements, see "System requirements and other deployment considerations for search head clusters" in the Distributed Search manual.